Intro to NFT Tax Loss Harvesting

 Realizing a loss on an NFT

 Your goal should be to trade the asset in an arm’s length transaction.
-This means that each party is acting independently in their own self-interest, without pressure from the other party.
-For example, selling an NFT on OpenSea for 0.01 ETH to someone you don’t know would be considered an arm’s length transaction.
+This means that each party acts independently in their own self-interest, without pressure from the other party.

 Donating NFTs for tax deductions